mendix/docs/content/en/docs/refguide/runtime/metrics.md

 ## 5 Java API {#java-api}

-Micrometer metrics can be accessed through Java APIs as well inside Mendix.
-This can be achieved by setting `com.mendix.metrics.Type`.
+Micrometer metrics can be accessed through [Java Runtime APIs](https://docs.mendix.com/apidocs-mxsdk/apidocs/runtime-api/) as well inside Mendix.
+This can be achieved by using the custom runtime setting `com.mendix.metrics.Type`.
 This setting defaults to `micrometer`.

 * Custom Runtime Setting – **Name**: `com.mendix.metrics.Type`
 * **Value**: `micrometer`